 “This event is such an emotional evening—providing us with an opportunity to celebrate our successes and to pause for a moment to recognize all the brave individuals who challenge injustice and reshape the legal landscape for every member of our diverse community,” said NCLR Executive Director Kate Kendell.
 “They are the heart and soul of our movement, and true role models for millions of people across the country.”

-Courage Award: LGBT DREAMers
+Courage Award: LGBTQ DREAMers

 The Courage Award honors individuals who have shown courage and perseverance in the face of great injustice, and whose bravery has been a model for all lesbian, gay, bisexual, and transgender people.
-LGBT DREAMers—young women and men who came to America as children and know only this country as their home—have been at the forefront of the fight for comprehensive immigration reform.
+LGBTQ DREAMers—young women and men who came to America as children and know only this country as their home—have been at the forefront of the fight for comprehensive immigration reform.
 This year, we celebrate the victories they have achieved, including President Obama’s new program for Deferred Action.
-As NCLR continues to work to bring humanity and decency to our nation’s immigration policy, we couldn’t be prouder to be working alongside the LGBT DREAMers.
+As NCLR continues to work to bring humanity and decency to our nation’s immigration policy, we couldn’t be prouder to be working alongside the LGBTQ DREAMers.

 Justice Award: Jennifer Tobits

 The Justice Award honors an individual who has shown the courage and perseverance to fight for justice and sacrificed to make broad social change for the lesbian, gay, bisexual, and transgender community.
 This year’s award goes to Jennifer Tobits, whose fight to have her marriage to her late wife Sarah Ellyn Farley recognized in her home state of Illinois is a story of love and perseverance in the face of injustice.

 Founder’s Award: Shannon Price Minter, Esq.